-The Group's activities expose it to market risk (including currency risk, interest rate risk and price risk), credit risk and liquidity risk.
+The Group's activities expose it to market risk (including currency risk, interest rate risk and price risk), credit risk and liquidity risk arising from its operations and the use of financial instruments.
+The principal financial instruments of the Group comprise bankers' guarantees, short-term bank borrowings and overdrafts, finance leases, financial assets, available-for-sale and cash and cash equivalents.
+The Group has various other financial assets and liabilities such as receivables and payables, which arise directly from its operations.
 The Group's overall risk management strategy seeks to minimise potential adverse effects from the unpredictability of financial markets on the Group's financial performance.

-The Board of Directors is responsible for setting the objectives and underlying principles of financial risk management for the Group, and management is responsible for the overall financial risk management.
+The Board of Directors sets the objectives and underlying principles of financial risk management for the Group, and the management is responsible for the overall financial risk management.

-(a) Market risk
+Market risk (a)